Types of Available Aid

 Please Note: If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed (paid to you or on your behalf).

-To be eligible for the Golden State Teacher Grant, a student must meet the following eligibility criteria:
+Prior to the 2024-25 academic year, to be eligible for the GSTG, a student must meet the following eligibility criteria:

-• Be currently enrolled in a California-based professional preparation program approved by the Commission on Teacher Credentialing (CTC).
-View an updated list of eligible schools: CTC Approved Teaching Credential Programs
+• Be currently enrolled in a professional preparation program approved by the Commission on Teacher Credentialing (CTC) that either:

-• Be working toward your preliminary teaching or pupil personnel services credential.
+• Be working toward a preliminary teaching or pupil personnel services credential.

-• Applicants pursuing a teaching credential who are already in the process of clearing a teaching credential, already hold a clear teaching credential, or are in an induction program are ineligible for the GSTG.
+• Applicants pursuing a teaching credential who are already in the process of clearing a teaching credential, already hold a clear teaching credential, or are in an induction program are not eligible for the GSTG.

 • Complete their program and obtain their credential within 6 years from the date their initial GSTG payment is mailed to their institution.